ca0v/svelte-lab/README.md

             "message": "Request had invalid authentication credentials.
 Expected OAuth 2 access token, login cookie or other valid authentication credential.
 See <https://developers.google.com/identity/sign-in/web/devconsole-project>.", "status": "UNAUTHENTICATED"
         }
-* BUG: Does not remember last "story" loaded
 * FTR: Would be nice to multi-select and apply effect to all cells at once (zoom, rotate, border coloring, etc.)

 ## Authentication and Authorization